fbrass/resubmission-angular-testserver/README.md

 resubmission-angluar-testsrever
 ===============================

-node js server for testing the fronend
+nodejs server with the frontend of resubmission angular.